systemd/casync/README.md

 The longer explanation goes something like this:

-Encoding: Let's take a large linear data stream, split it into variable-sized chunks (the size being a function of the chunk contents), and store these chunk in individual, compressed files, named after a strong hash value of their contents.
-Let's call this directory an "object store".
-Then, generate an "index" file that lists these hash values plust the chunk size.
+Encoding: Let's take a large linear data stream, split it into variable-sized chunks (the size being a function of the chunk contents), and store these chunks in individual, compressed files, named after a strong hash value of their contents.
+Let's call this directory a "chunk store".
+Then, generate an "chunk index" file that lists these chunk hash values plust their respective chunk size.

-Decoding: Let's take the "index" file, and reassemble the large linear data stream by concatenating the uncompressed chunks from the "object store".
+Decoding: Let's take the "chunk index" file, and reassemble the large linear data stream by concatenating the uncompressed chunks from the "chunk store".

 As an extra twist, we introduce a well-defined, reproducible serialization format for directory trees (i.e. a more modern "tar"), to permit efficient, stable storage of complete directory trees in the system.

 Why bother with all of this?
-Streams with similar contents will result in mostly the same object files in the object store.
-This means, it is very efficient to store many related versions of a data stream in the same object store, thus minimizing disk usage.
+Streams with similar contents will result in mostly the same chunk files in the chunk store.
+This means, it is very efficient to store many related versions of a data stream in the same chunk store, thus minimizing disk usage.
 Moreover, when transferring linear data streams chunks already existing on the receiving side can be made use of, thus minimizing network traffic.

 The "chunking" algorithm is based on a the Adler32 rolling hash function (similar to how the rsync algorithm does it).
-Otherwise, SHA256 is used as strong hash function to generate digests of the chunk objects.
+Otherwise, SHA256 is used as strong hash function to generate digests of the chunks.

 Is this new?
 Conceptually, not too much.
 This uses well-known concepts, implemented in a variety of other projects, and puts them together in a moderately new, nice way.
 That's all.
 The primary influences are rsync and git, but there are other systems that use similar algorithms, in particular:

 - bup (https://bup.github.io/)
 - CAFS (https://github.com/indyjo/cafs)